USF-HII/usf-hii.github.io/pages/hii-rc/interactive.md

 #### Notes

-- `hii-interactive` was set-up to provide an interactive shell in a timely manner since no batch jobs should be running, however if all nodes in the `hii-interactive` partition are allocated, feel free to subsititute `--partition=hii-test` or `--partition=hii02` in the examples.
+- Note: `sinfo --partition=hii-interactive` to view availability of interactive nodes.

-- Use `sinfo -p hii-interactive` to view availability of interactive nodes.
+- Note: `hii-interactive` was set-up to provide an interactive shell in a timely manner since no batch jobs should be running on the `hii-interactive` partition, however if all nodes in the `hii-interactive` partition are allocated, feel free to subsititute `--partition=hii-test` or `--partition=hii02` in the examples but realize if a partition is saturated with batch-jobs your interactive session may wait many minutes or hours to start.